jagill/zola-test/content/presto-map-reduce.md

 session parameter.
 In distributed sort, each worker sorts a part of the data and sends it to a worker for a final merge sort.

-[Presto Overview]: /presto-overview "Presto Overview"
+[Presto Overview]: @/presto-overview.md "Presto Overview"
-[Presto Map-Reduce]: /presto-map-reduce "Presto Map-Reduce"
+[Presto Map-Reduce]: @/presto-map-reduce.md "Presto Map-Reduce"
-[Presto Joins]: /presto-joins "Presto Joins"
+[Presto Joins]: @/presto-joins.md "Presto Joins"
-[Presto Connectors]: /presto-connectors "Presto Connectors"
+[Presto Connectors]: @/presto-connectors.md "Presto Connectors"
-[Presto Data-Flow]: /presto-data-flow "Presto Data Flow"
+[Presto Data-Flow]: @/presto-data-flow.md "Presto Data Flow"
-[GitHubUser]: /GitHub-Mark-64px.png